pyamsoft/pstate-frequency/README.md

     This is naive but useful for system startup where various bits of the machine may not be ready until a certain amount of time has passed.

-    It it mainly used in the systemd unit.
+    _It is mainly used in the systemd unit_

 - **-m --max** Adjust the maximum scaling frequency of the CPU
     Can be specified as a plain number or in the syntax `+<number>` which will resolve to the minimum CPU frequency + `number`